Home Run Derby: 2006–2013

 The format changed slightly in 2006.
 Instead of the tally resetting for each round, it was only reset before the final round.
-Therefore, the players with the four highest totals after Round 1 advanced to Round 2, and the players with the two highest sum of Round 1 and 2 advanced to the finals.
+Therefore, the players with the four highest totals after Round 1 advanced to Round 2, and the players with the two highest sums of Round 1 and 2 advanced to the finals.

 2014

-The Home Run Derby format was changed significantly in 2014, as MLB sought to speed-up the contest and increase the drama.
+The Home Run Derby format was changed significantly in 2014, as MLB sought to speed up the contest and increase the drama.
 In the new bracket format, five players from each league faced the other players in their league in Round 1, with each players having seven "outs".
 The player in each league with the highest Round 1 total received a second-round bye, and the players with the second- and third-highest Round 1 totals from each league faced off.
 The Round 2 winner from each league faced the Round 1 winner, and the Round 3 winner crowned the league winner.
 The final featured the winner of each league.
 Each round stands alone, with the score reset for each round.
 Ties in any round are broken by a 3-swing swing-off.
 If the players remain tied, the players engage in a sudden-death swing-off until one player homers.

-2015-2019, since 2021
+2015–2019, 2021–2023

 The format was changed once again in 2015.
 The most significant change was the elimination of "outs", which was replaced by a time limit.
 Eight players are seeded based on their season home run totals and are given five minutes to hit as many home runs as possible.
 The winner of each head-to-head matchup advances, until a final winner is determined.
 If a tie occurs in any match-up, two sets of tiebreakers are employed: first, a 1-minute swing-off decides the winner; thereafter, multiple swingoffs of 3 swings until a winner is determined.
 Further, a player can get "bonus time" in the last minute of each round.
 During that time, the clock would stop for each home run, and would not restart until a swing does not result in a home run.
 Additional bonus time could be earned for distance.
 Players who hit at least two home runs measuring at least 420 ft are given an extra minute of bonus time.
 An additional 30 seconds of bonus time is granted if at least one home run measures over 475 ft.

 Weather concerns in 2015 led to a reduction in time from five minutes per round to four minutes.
 The clock was not stopped in the final minute, and one minute of bonus time was granted only for hitting two home runs of at least 425 ft.

 The four-minute round length was made permanent in 2016, while the minute of bonus time was reduced to 30 seconds and required two home runs of at least 440 ft.
 The additional time was removed.
 Each batter is allowed one time-out during each round, and two in the finals.